 - Thoroughly rinse the brisket under cold water to remove the seasonings.

-- Place the corned beef in a large pot along with the onion and garlic.
-Completely cover with water.
+- Place the corned beef in a large pot along with the onion, garlic and spices (bay leaves, allspice, juniper, peppercorns and cloves).
+Completely cover with water by several inches (about 5 cm).

 - Bring the mixture to a boil, reduce heat and cover.
 Simmer for 4 hours or until tender.
 Check occasionally to make sure the entire brisket is submerged and add more water as necessary.

 - While the corned beef is cooking, prepare the vegetables.
 Cut the potatoes in half.
-Cut the cabbage into wedges.
-Slice the carrots into long, thin pieces.
+Cut the cabbage into 6-8 wedges.
+Peel the carrots and chop into 3-inch (8 cm) pieces.
 Add the vegetables to the pot for the last 30 minutes of cooking.

 - Remove meat and vegetables from the pot.
 Slice the corned beef across the grain.
 Spoon a bit of cooking liquid over the top if desired.